Watertight II Jacket

 - Weight4 pounds

 When you were a kid, you always hated that puffy coat.
 Every kid had a puffy coat.
 Columbia made Frost-Fighter Puffer form-fitting, stylish, and above all else, functional.
 You’ll be kept warm by a completely nylon lining, while keeping the rain at bay from the polyester exterior.
 Zippered hand pockets add a bit of added function, which comes in each of the eleven different variations in style and color.
 Columbia put this immensely insulated jacket at an unbelievably excellent price range, giving you one more reason to stay warm this winter: saving on the green.
+Our selection of the best bomber jackets offers more great products like this so check it out.

 100% polyester shell and insulation; 100% nylon lining